- Home

 Staff are trained on the signs and symptoms of child abuse which is in line with North Yorkshire Safeguarding Children’s Board guidelines and are aware of the DFESS booklet ‘What to do if you think a child is being abused.’
 They will follow the guidelines given.

-If a member of staff is concerned about any physical or emotional changes, such as marks, bruises, soreness, distress etc they will inform the Safeguarding Designated Officer (SDO) immediately.
+If a member of staff is concerned about any physical or emotional changes, such as marks, bruises, soreness, distress, etc they will inform the Designated Safeguarding Lead (DSL) immediately.
 The Safeguarding Policy will then be implemented.

-Should a child become unhappy about being cared for by a particular member of staff, the SDO/Manager/Key person will look into the situation and record any findings.
+Should a child become unhappy about being cared for by a particular member of staff, the DSL/Manager/Key person will look into the situation and record any findings.
 These will be discussed with the child’s parents/carers in order to resolve the problem.
-If necessary the SDO/Manager/Key person will seek advice from other agencies.
+If necessary the DSL/Manager/Key person will seek advice from other agencies.

 If a child makes an allegation against a member of staff, the procedures set out in the Safeguarding Policy will be followed.